skyportal/skyportal/doc/permissions.md

 # Access controls

 ## Introduction
 Astronomical data is often subject to complex data rights policies.
-As a data platform designed to ingest and serve data from multiple experiments and groups simultaneously, SkyPortal must be able to enforce complex policies governing who can see, interact with, and modify what.
+As a data platform designed to ingest and serve data from multiple sources, each potentially with different access policies, simultaneously, SkyPortal must be able to enforce complex policies governing who can see, interact with, and modify what.
 SkyPortal  enforces such policies using a custom row-level security (RLS) framework in the API layer.

-RLS allows SkyPortal developers to define policies that restrict, with row- and user / token-level granularity, which rows of a table (e.g., photometry, spectra, groups, followup requests, data streams, etc.) a user can read, update, create, and delete.
+RLS allows SkyPortal developers to define policies that restrict, with row- and user / token-level granularity, which rows of a table (e.g., photometry, spectra, groups, followup requests, data streams, etc.) that a user can read, update, create, and delete.
 SkyPortal uses baselayer's ORM-based framework for RLS within API transactions.
 With baselayer's RLS framework, SkyPortal developers can

-* Rest assured that access policies will be automatically and consistently enforced whenever a protected record is accessed in an API transaction
+* Be sure that access policies will be automatically and consistently enforced whenever a protected record is accessed in an API transaction
 * Efficiently filter database queries by RLS accessibility to ensure that API endpoints only return records that users can access
 * Take advantage of vectorization to efficiently apply policy checks and filters to bulk queries of records
 * Define arbitrarily complex, relational, and scalable row-level CRUD access policies on any SkyPortal table